okfn/opendefinition/source/open-definition-dev.markdown

 *Comment: This clause is intended to forbid closing up knowledge by indirect means such as requiring a non-disclosure agreement.*

-### 8. License Must Not Be Specific to a Package
+### 7. License Must Not Be Specific to a Package

-The rights granted by the **license** must not depend on the licensed work being part of a particular package.
+The **license*** must not depend on the licensed work being part of a particular package.
 If a work is extracted from a licensed package and used or distributed within the terms of the package's license, all parties to whom the work is redistributed should have the same rights as those that are granted in conjunction with the original package.

+*TODO*: "must not depend" is awkward.
+Maybe "must allow components of the licensed work to be distributed separately from the complete original work"; when phrased that way, could simply be merged with/an additional condition/nuance to "modifications".

-### 9. License Must Not Restrict the Distribution of Other Works
+### 8. License Must Not Restrict the Distribution of Other Works

 The **license** must not place restrictions on other, distinct works that are distributed along with a licensed work.
 For example, the license must